 through which we must mobilise ourselves toward ingestive interpretation – the posture faced

 downwards, mouth to dirt, consuming landscape as analysis – followed by the excretion of culture – the production and establishment of culture as waste-product of our analytical ingestion.
-We spend so much time, as a people, directing our mouths upward / outward, hoping to be quenched by food that falls from a colonised sky, one never thinks to look at his feet – downward to the land that grounds him as Caribbean.
+We spend so much time, as a people, directing our mouths upward / outward, hoping to be quenched by food that falls from a colonised sky, one never thinks to look at their feet – downward to the land that grounds them as Caribbean.

 To invoke the Urchin is to invoke the ability of the Hermit – that which involves a capacity